CormacMcCarthy/Latin-101/hw7.md

 Ulysses was tossed about by the waves; Leucothea gave him the garment and he bound his own chest.

 6. Achelous fluuius in omnes figuras **se** immutabat. **hic** cum Hercule propter Deianirae coniugium pugnauit, et in taurum **se** conuertit.
-Achelous was changing herself into all figures.
-He fought with Hercules, and turned himself into a bull.
+Achelous was changing himself into all different shapes.
+He fought with Hercules on account of Deianirae's marriage, and turned himself into a bull.